-The first documentation of anyone but Native Americans having visited the area, was when a Spanish lieutenant stood beside the spring and called it La Fuente del Pedregal.
+The first documentation of anyone but Native Americans having visited the area was when a Spanish lieutenant stood beside the spring and called it La Fuente del Pedregal.
 Loosely translated to Rocky Springs, the townsite would later take the name of the spring that no longer flows today.
-In the 1780s a young man from South Carolina, the Reverend Tobias Gibson, the founder of Methodism in Mississippi, preached on the spot.
+In the 1780s, a young man from South Carolina, the Reverend Tobias Gibson, the founder of Methodism in Mississippi, preached on the spot.

 In 1796, Mayburn Cooper was the first to settle in the area.
-Later, a man named Isaac Powers, a planter and large slave-holder, built the famous Red House Inn, one of four stops on the Natchez Trace in Claiborne County.
+Later, Isaac Powers, a planter and large slave-holder, built the famous Red House Inn, one of four stops on the Natchez Trace in Claiborne County.
 He took in all manner of travelers, including the good and the bad.
 One of these was General Andrew Jackson when he was returning home from the Battle of New Orleans during the War of 1812.

 “I was living a short distance this side of Rocky Springs, and as most of those persons did who lived on the public road.
 I furnished entertainment for travelers.
 Mason was my neighbor, living two miles back from the road.
 One day three men stopped and asked to have their dinner, which I immediately set about preparing.
 While thus engaged, Mason rode up, came in, and walked back and forth on the gallery, which was in full view of the kitchen where I was cooking.
 I noticed as he passed the bags of the travelers, which were placed on the gallery, he managed to give each of them a push with his foot as if to feel their weight.
-After having apparently satisfied himself that the saddlebags were well filled with specie, he bade me good day and rode off.
-The next day the three travelers were met at Baker’s Creek by a party with their faces blacked, and robbed.” – J.F.H.
-Claiborne
+After having apparently satisfied himself that the saddlebags were well filled with specie, he bade me a good day and rode off.
+The next day the three travelers were met at Baker’s Creek by a party with their faces blacked and robbed.”

 By 1860, the town and the area were prospering from wealthy plantations, surpassing even Grand Gulf.
 The population of Rocky Springs peaked at 2,616 inhabitants, plus approximately 2,000 slaves, all living in a 25-square-mile area.
-At this time, the town also boasted three merchants, four physicians, four teachers, three ministers, and 13 artisans; while the surrounding farming community included 54 planters, 28 overseers who were thriving on planting cotton.
+At this time, the town also boasted three merchants, four physicians, four teachers, three ministers, and 13 artisans, while the surrounding farming community included 54 planters, 28 overseers who were thriving on planting cotton.

-In the spring of 1863, the Civil War came to Rocky Springs and for ten days in May, General Ulysses S. Grant made his headquarters at the Rocky Springs Church as his massive army made their way through the region on their way to Jackson and Vicksburg.
+In the spring of 1863, the Civil War came to Rocky Springs, and for ten days in May, General Ulysses S. Grant made his headquarters at the Rocky Springs Church as his massive army made their way through the region on their way to Jackson and Vicksburg.
 Moving the pews out of the church, Grant set up his desk where the pulpit now stands.
-As the Yankees arrived in Rocky Springs private named Osborn Oldroyd, would write:
+As the Yankees arrived in Rocky Springs private named Osborn Oldroyd would write:

 “They encountered no resistance beyond the icy stares of the people who gathered at the side of the road to watch as the soldiers marched through town.
 Here we have good, cold spring water, fresh from the bosom of the hills.”

 Though Grant was determined for Vicksburg, his officers were concerned with supplying their 50,000 troops with food, equipment, arms, and medical supplies along the narrow Natchez Trace.
 To this, Grant had a solution.
-For the first time in the Civil War, the army would “live off the land”.
+For the first time in the Civil War, the army would “live off the land.”
 Grant had observed that the Mississippi countryside was filled with livestock, plenty of forage for the army’s horses, and mills to grind corn.
-For two weeks 50,000 men foraged in the area, stripping Claiborne County to the bare bones.
+For two weeks, 50,000 men foraged in the area, stripping Claiborne County to the bare bones.
 As the Army pulled out of Rocky Springs, Private Oldroyd would record:

 “O, what a grand army this is, and what a sight to fire the heart of a spectator with a speck of patriotism in his bosom.
-I shall never forget the scene of today, while looking back upon a mile of solid columns, marching with their old tattered flags streaming in the summer breeze, and hearkening to the firm tramp of their broad brogans keeping step to the pealing fife and drum, of the regimental bands discoursing ‘Yankee Doodle’ or ‘The Girl I left Behind Me.’
+I shall never forget the scene of today, while looking back upon a mile of solid columns, marching with their old tattered flags streaming in the summer breeze, and hearkening to the firm tramp of their broad brogans keeping step to the pealing fife and drum, of the regimental bands discoursing ‘Yankee Doodle’ or ‘The Girl I Left Behind Me.’
 I say it was a grand spectacle.”